jboolean/webapp-skeleton/README.md

 Yes, there is room for improvement to this basic dependency manager I hacked together.
 In a future update it will parse out required modules in YUI requires statements, removing the need for dependencies.rb.

+# Building production files
+To run in production run `ruby create-rollups.rb --build` to generate compressed production files.
+It is *highly* recommended to setup this pre-commit hook which is easy.

+From the repo root
+`cd .git/hooks && ln -s -f ../../hooks/pre-commit pre-commit && cd ../../`

 ### Deploying to production
 To run in production run `ruby create-rollups.rb --build` to generate compressed production files.
 Your produciton server must have RACK_ENV = production.
 I *highly* recommend creating a pre-commit hook for this, and you'll never have to live in fear of deploying inconsistent code again.
+There is already a pre-commit script here called `pre-commit`, you'll need to symlink to it.